Smart thermostats: what they do, how they work, and reasons to get one

 Smart thermostats will work with most (but not all) boilers.
 If your system can be controlled by a standard thermostat or programmer, you'll likely be able to use a smart one.

-Will a smart thermostat work if my internet goes down?
+Will a smart thermostat work without WiFi?

 In short, yes, a smart thermostat will work without WiFi.
 If your internet goes down, it will generally work with your existing settings and schedules.
 Having said that, its functionality will be limited to basic heating and cooling controls until your internet’s back up and running.